-Advancing the Science of Chiropractic
+Advancing the Science of Chiropractic and Health Sciences

 As a premier health sciences university, Logan’s mission and curriculum are grounded in evidence-informed, outcome-based research and scholarship.
 Our faculty participate in research activity throughout the year.
 This activity can include everything from reviewing a spectrum of newscientific literature to producing new evidence through their own research.
 Faculty present their research locally, regionally, nationally and internationally and are also serve as peer reviewers for medical journals.